KarthikB-dev/traceStore/README.md

 name, the program will simply fail.

 ## What can we expect from traceStore in the future?
-Support for different types of ```traceroute``` commands being executed, like using TCP packets instead of ICMP packets.
+Support for more types of ```traceroute``` commands being executed, instead of just TCP or ICMP.
-Currently, you only have control over the maximum number of hops that can be explored and the domain name.
+Essentially, the traceroute command accepts a variety of arguments, and we will give support to more over time.